10 Reasons For Menopause Weight Gain

 Menopause Weight Gain: What to Do From a Non Diet Focus.

+I bet after reading all this your mind is saying, “OK, I need to go on a diet.”
 It makes sense, if you’re looking at the information here, and relating weight to calories in and calories out.

 You might also be saying, “I need a sugar detox.”
 Again, when reading about the changes in insulin sensitivity in menopause, this can make sense.